 These dark chocolate dipped figs are truly a foolproof recipe.
 We'll still include ingredient quantities below, but it's pretty much impossible to mess these up.

 Bring a tray for the host/hostess at your next dinner gathering (along with some red wine, we daresay).
 Or simply hoard them for yourself as a light dessert that tastes great and doesn't feel overly indulgent.
 Enjoy!

 If you make these chocolate dipped figs, we’d love for you to leave a comment and rating below!
 We also love to see your creations on Instagram – tag us at @crowded_kitchen so we can see what you’ve been cooking.Print

 These dark chocolate dipped figs are simple, yet sophisticated and in my opinion, way better than chocolate dipped strawberries!

-- 4 oz melted dark chocolate with 1 tsp coconut oil stirred in
+- 4 oz melted dark chocolate, melted

-- Flaky salt (we use this)
+- Flaky salt

 - Wash figs and slice in half lengthwise.